radiantearth/community-sprints/08182020-remote/software/progress.md

 Still very much WIP, have implemented a basic server and UI, but no crawling yet: https://github.com/stac-utils/stac-index

+### STAC GeoServer/GeoTools Coverage Store
+The store is functional and capable of pointing to any STAC API service and rendering any asset in a specified collection.
+I was hoping to have it working with the new imageio-ext COG code, but those modules are still in snapshot which causes massive conflicts with GeoServer when attempting to point to multiple versions of the same dependency.

+When the new imageio-ext COG reader is released, the store will work with any accessible asset, and will allow for custom client implementations to read COG byte ranges from any source.

 ### (add any software you worked on)

 ## Data